 (Unix-like only.)
-The add-on packages on CRAN come as gzipped tar files named pkg\version.tar.gz, which may in fact be "bundles" containing more than one package.
+The add-on packages on CRAN come as gzipped tar files named pkg\version.tar.gz.
 Let path be the path to such a package file.
 Provided that tar and gzip are available on your system, type at the shell prompt to install to the library tree rooted at the first directory in your library search path (see the help page for .libPaths() for details on how the search path is determined).